 - 1 Tweezers – removing glass and wood splinters

 - 100 Antiseptic wipes – cleansing minor wounds

 - 100 Antimicrobial wipes – disinfection of rescuer

 - 2 First aid guides - first aid instruction

 So if your school population is 600, then you will divide it by 150 = 4 and that will be your multiplier for each of the items.

 School Population: 600 / 150 = 4 is your Multiplier

-We’ve put together a Disaster First Aid that contains ideal supplies for every 150 persons.
+We’ve put together a Disaster First Aid bag that contains the ideal number of supplies for every 150 persons at your site.